 vec_fmt_scientific(num_vals, locale = "es")

-Should you need to have positive and negative signs on each of the output
+Should you need to have positive and negative signs for the mantissa

 :